Vipulhere/medium-Blog/README.md

-I apologize for the oversight.
-The previous README didn't include information about the backend of the application.
-Here's an updated version that includes the backend details:

 # React Blogging Application with Backend

 This is a full-stack blogging application built using React for the frontend and a backend API built with Node.js, Express.js, and MongoDB.
 The application allows users to create an account, write and publish blog posts, and view their profile and published blogs.